 What is sex therapy?

 Sex therapy is a specific branch of psychotherapy devoted to supporting well-being around sex and sexual satisfaction.
-Contrary to common misunderstanding, sex therapy does not involve sexual contact with or in front of a therapist.
+Contrary to common misunderstanding, sex therapy does not involve contact with or in front of a sex therapist.

 What sex therapy can help with

-- Lack of desire or mismatched desires: You or your partner(s) may not feel as much sexual desire as you want to, or you may not experience the same amount or frequency of sexual desires.
+- Lack of desire or mismatched desires: You or your sexual partner(s) may not feel as much sexual desire as you want to, or you may not experience the same amount or frequency of sexual desires.